Good-Enough LLM Obfuscation (GELO): Security Analysis and Identifiability

 \paragraph{Empirical observation.} Running multiview ICA~\cite{NEURIPS2020_de03beff} (implemented via picard-ICA) on many batches did not improve reconstruction compared to a single batch (around 0.2 cosine similarity on 10 batches).
 This is consistent with the theory above: without a fixed mixing, cross-batch statistics do not concentrate toward an invertible unmixing.

-\subsection{Formal statements we can claim.}
+\subsection{Formal statements we can claim}

-\begin{itemize} \item Per-batch non-identifiability: $U = A H$ reveals $H$ only up to an unknown invertible transform; without side information, $H$ is not uniquely recoverable from a single batch. \item No cross-batch gain with fresh mixing: under independence of $A_t$ across batches, other batches do not increase information about $H_t$ beyond $U_t$. \item Empirical validation: our experiments show that off-the-shelf and constrained ICA variants fail to recover usable hidden states; storing many batches does not help in practice. \end{itemize}
+\begin{itemize} \item Per-batch non-identifiability: $U = A H$ reveals $H$ only up to an unknown invertible transform; without side information, $H$ is not uniquely recoverable from a single batch. \item No cross-batch gain with fresh mixing: under independence of $A_t$ across batches, other batches do not increase information about $H_t$ beyond $U_t$. \item Empirical validation against classical attacks: our experiments show that off-the-shelf and constrained ICA variants fail to recover usable hidden states; storing many batches does not help in practice. \item Empirical validation against learned attacks: transformer-based retrieval can detect aggregate text-level signal in weakly shielded mixtures, but transformer-based token-level unmixing fails under strong fresh mixing and shielding. \end{itemize}

 \paragraph{Not a cryptographic proof.} We do not offer a reduction-based or complexity-theoretic proof of security.
-Our argument is an identifiability analysis under a stated threat model, supported by negative empirical results.
-This is appropriate for obfuscation (as opposed to encryption) and aligned with GELO’s security model based on BSS intractability and dynamic per-batch mixing.
+Our argument is an identifiability analysis under a stated threat model, supported by negative empirical results against both classical and learned recovery attacks.
+This is appropriate for obfuscation (as opposed to encryption) and aligned with GELO’s security model based on dynamic per-batch mixing, limited side information, and empirical failure of practical deobfuscation methods.